 Do I Have to Pay Taxes on the Settlement Money?

-Class-action settlement proceeds are treated like proceeds other lawsuits.
+Class-action settlement proceeds are treated the same as proceeds from other lawsuits.
 In general, settlement compensation awards for physical injury or sickness are not taxable.
 For other case types, you may be required to pay taxes on all or a part of the money you received.

 It is advisable for you to discuss your receipt of a class action settlement with your tax advisor to make sure you are complying with federal and state tax laws.
 You may be required to file Form 1099-MISC if you received payment of more than $600 in a case.